tdwg/tcs2/docs/feature-report/README.md

 ## Why do we need TCS 2?

-> However, the object properties necessary to relate dwc:Taxon instances to name
-> entities, references, parent taxa, and child taxa do not exist and the exact
-> relationship between taxonomic entities such as taxon concepts, protonyms,
-> taxon name usages, etc. has not been established using RDF.
-So the creation of
-> functional dwc:Taxon instances described using RDF is not possible at the
-> present time.
+The Taxon Concept Schema (TCS) is the TDWG standard for exchanging taxonomic data.
+It is one of the '2005' group of standards, together with Access to Biological Collections Data (ABCD) and Structured Descriptive Data (SDD), that consists of an XML Schema.
+Unlike ABCD, TCS did not have a dedicated group of users or maintainers and has not been maintained since shortly after it was ratified.
+Any problems that people might have with TCS were never fixed, because there was no mechanism for making changes to the XML Schema.

+As TCS is an XML Schema, data delivered as TCS has to be XML, which was the predominant format for data exchange at the time.
+A few years after TCS was ratified, another format, Comma-delimited Values (CSV), became people's preferred format for shipping around large amounts of data, at least in the Biodiversity Data domain.
+Another issue people have with TCS is that it can only be used for complete datasets and not for individual Taxon Concepts or Taxon Names.

+Since Darwin Core was ratified in 2009, the Darwin Core Taxon class has been the main vehicle for shipping around taxonomic data.
+Darwin Core, because it is a vocabulary standard, can be delivered in various formats, including CSV.

+There has been dissatisfaction with the Darwin Core Taxon class for exchanging taxonomic data, however, predominantly because people feel it is too permissive.
+There are many different ways to deliver syntactically correct Darwin Core Taxon data that works well for the purpose it was designed for, but comes apart when people try to incorporate it in systems that are different.
+The Darwin Core Taxon class also has references to objects that are not defined and its implementation allows for data artefacts that are not taxa by any definition, including that of the Darwin Core Taxon itself.

+The latter issues were the reason that the Darwin Core RDF Guide ([\[darwin_core_and_rdfowl_task_groups_darwin_2015\]](../bibliography/#darwin_core_and_rdfowl_task_groups_darwin_2015)) concluded that the creation of functional `dwc:Taxon` instances described using RDF was not possible at the time of writing and that the task of describing taxonomic entities would have to be an effort outside of Darwin Core.
+This is that effort.

+In 2017, the Vocabulary Maintenance Standard (VMS) and Standard Documentation Standard (SDS) were ratified, which establisheed a mechanism by which existing TDWG standards should be maintained and documented.
+In 2018, the then Taxonomic Names and Concepts Interest Group (TNC)—which was also responsible for the creation of TCS 1—set out to review TCS, the TDWG Taxon Concept and Taxon Name LSID Ontologies, the Darwin Core Taxon class and other systems for exchanging taxonomic data that were out there.
+In 2020, a new charter for the TNC was ratified, which made the TNC the Interest Group that maintains TCS and which lead to a change of the name of the Interest Group to TCS Maintence Group.
+A charter for the TCS 2 Task Group, to create the new version of TCS, was ratified in 2021.

+TCS 2, which we now bring to public review, converts the TCS 1 XML Schema to a vocabulary standard, like Darwin Core, that can be maintained under the VMS.

 ## Parameters

-- stick to terms that are already available in TCS 1.
-- borrow what we can from Darwin Core and other specifications
+The purpose of the current work is to make TCS useable again by changing it from an XML Schema to a vocabulary standard.
+Changes we propose are as far as possible only structural and do not affect the meaning of terms.
+Because TCS 2 is a vocabulary standard we have had to provide new definitions for many of the terms, as in TCS 1 the meaning of elements and attributes was largely implicit, but the Taxon Concept and Taxon Name in TCS 2 are the Taxon Concept and Taxon Name in TCS 1 and the same goes for all other terms.
+No completely new terms have been added (with the exception of `higherClassification`, which has an equivalent in Darwin Core).

+Where we can we borrow terms from other standards, rather than defining them in TCS.
+The parsed name properties, as well as some other Taxon Name properties are borrowed from Darwin Core and some Taxon Concept properties from Dublin Core.
+There are some other terms which have been defined in TCS as IRI properties, which have literal equivalents in Darwin Core.
+In most cases, they will share the same label.

+While the version of the standard we are replacing is an XML Schema (XSD), we took a lot from the TDWG Taxon Concept and Taxon Name LSID Ontologies, which form a rather precise translation of the TCS XML Schema into OWL ontologies.
+Because the TDWG Ontologies never made it into a standard, we could not borrow any terms from them, but a lot from the TDWG Ontologies can be seen in TCS 2.

 ## Changes

-While the version of the standard we are replacing is an XML Schema (XSD), our work was mainly based on the TDWG Taxon Concept and Taxon Name LSID Ontologies, which form a rather honest translation of the TCS XML Schema into OWL ontologies.
+The most important change is that while in TCS 1 the `Name` element on of the Taxon Concept is required and the `AccordingTo` element is not, in TCS 2 it is the `accordingTo` property that is required.
+Every TCS 2 Taxon Concept object has to have a source, or `accordingTo`, which is a publication or other other form of communication where a taxon is defined in a certain way.
+This means that every Taxon Concept is traceable to a source and identifiable, and that in TCS 2 nominal concepts are not possible.
+With regards to the Name, in TCS 1 a `Name` can either be a text node, so a string, or a reference (`ref`) to a `TaxonName` element with an `id` attribute.
+This is completely analogous to the use of the Darwin Core `scientificName` and the TCS `taxonName`, respectively, in TCS 2.

-The most important change we made was to dismantle the Taxon Relationship object that both TCS 1 and the Taxon Concept Ontology have.
+The most important structural change we made was dismantling the Taxon Relationship object that both TCS 1 and the Taxon Concept Ontology have.
 We want TCS to be a vocabulary standard, i.e. a set of terms and definitions, so TCS should not prescribe a certain syntax.

 Another problem with a relationship object is that it obscures the precise nature of the relationship.
 Not all relationship types in TCS 1 are